Webtoon: Western countries

 Many webtoon publishers have had success in penetrating markets outside of Asia with the biggest successes being the United States and other English speaking countries.

-Lezhin, Toomics, Manta, and WEBTOON are the only big publishers who translate their own titles rather than licensing them out.
+Lezhin Comics, Toomics, Manta, and WEBTOON are the only big publishers who translate their own titles rather than licensing them out.
 WEBTOON even offers the ability for fan translations to be offered in different languages.

 TopToon's TopToonPlus service, launched in July 2021, was another global launch by a Korean webtoon company for their global fans.
 In its first month of service, it gained over 200,000 subscribers.

+In 2023, the global webtoon service previously known as TopToonPlus was rebranded as DayComics, operating under the domain daycomics.com.
+The platform continues to provide translated TopToon titles for international readers.

-Spottoon and TappyToon offer translated licensed works from various publishers including KToon, Bomtoon, Foxtoon, and many more.
+Spottoon and Tappytoon offer translated licensed works from various publishers including KToon, Bomtoon, Foxtoon, and many more.
 Delitoon provides French translations of licensed works, mostly Korean titles.

+In the USA, Germany, and France, printoonized comics (a portmanteau of "print" and "webtoon") are completely restructured to achieve dynamic storytelling akin to the best action manga, moving away from the native vertical scrolling narration of webtoons.
+Thanks to printoonization, the comic Solo Leveling has sold over 900,000 copies of its first six volumes in France.

 Besides just the consumption of translated works, there has also been a rise in the creation of original non-Asian webtoons thanks in part to sites like Tapas and the aforementioned WEBTOON offering the ability for anyone to submit their own work.
-In the beginning, many of the webtoons created outside of Asia tended to just be webcomics released in the webtoon format but over time, more artists have released more titles that are full-fledged comics rather than reformatted webcomics.

 To better serve the US market and increase the intellectual property value chain, Kakao Entertainment in 2022 merged with Radish Media and the aforementioned Tapas to form a single entity.